On Sketching Trimmed Statistics: Moment for of Top- Frequencies

-Here, we give our algorithm that estimates the $F_p$ moment for $p \in [0,2]$ of the top-$k$ frequencies.
 Before presenting the full algorithm, we first give our \Cref{alg:levelSetEst} which estimates the size of each ``contributing" level set that contains at least one top-$k$ item up to a $(1 \pm \eps)$-factor.
-At a high level, we subsample the indices of the input vector $\bx$ at $\log n$ levels with decreasing probability and in each subsampling stream we look up the $\ell_2$ heavy hitters.
-For each level set, we identify the substream which has an appropriate number of survivors among the stored heavy hitters and use it to estimate the size of the level set.
 We then give the formal definition of what it means for a level set to ``contribute" and show that accurately estimating the sizes of contributing level sets gives a good final approximation.

 \begin{definition} Suppose that $m$ is an upper bound on $\|\bx\|_{\infty}$ and $t = 1 + \log_{1 + \eps} m$.
 Let $\zeta$ be a uniform random variable in $[1/2, 1]$.
 Define the level set $S_j$ for $j \in [1, \log_{1+\eps}m]$ to be